guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 - Data collection, aggregation, and alerting configuration that is rarely exercised (e.g., less than once a quarter for some SRE teams) should be up for removal.

-- Signals that are collected, but not exposed in any prebaked dashboard nor used by any alert, are candidates for removal.
+- Signals that are collected, but not exposed in any pre-baked dashboard nor used by any alert, are candidates for removal.

 ### Trying These Principles Together